tbennun/cudnn-training/README.md

 internal project version: nn_v36

 Any help concerning learning rate, momentum, algorithm optimizaiton is appreciated.
+Please write me a message, if you found an error or have a suggestion for improvement.

 ---------------------------------------------------------------------------------------------------------------
 Thank You tbennun for the Code!
 Great Project!